- TRA: (608) 267-7772

 of three or more workers, their union, or another authorized representative.

-- If requirements under the Trade Act are met, DOL will certify petition.
+- If requirements under the Trade Act are met, DOL will certify the petition.

 - After a company's petition is certified, DWD receives a list of affected workers.

-- DWD contacts affected workers within a few weeks:
+- DWD contacts affected workers as soon as possible:

 - For employers with 25 or more affected workers: